 Modify a classic pool game with a few tweaks, and you’ve got a backyard romp to tire out your kidlet.
-Play a few rounds of Marco-Polo outside before slipping on the jammies and starting the bedtime routine.
-All that ducking, dodging and blind searching is more tiring than you’d expect, which makes it a great way to wear out wee ones pre-bedtime.
+Play a few rounds of Marco-Polo outside—all that ducking, dodging and blind searching is more tiring than you’d expect, which makes it a great way to wear out wee ones pre-bedtime.

 Better than a water balloon fight (sayonara, plastic balloons all over the yard!), these DIY sponge balls by It's Overflowing are reusable, versatile (turn an afternoon of tossing them at each other into an evening of washing your car, perhaps?), and a total blast.

 Have your little monkey stay in character when you play a quick game of animal charades.
 No prep necessary for this easy guessing game.
 Just pick your favorite animal and go for it!
 With each successful guess, trade places and start again.
 Ee-i-ee-i-o!